Symplectic structure in open string field theory I: Rolling tachyons: Rolling tachyon in effective scalar field theory

 \subsection{Energy to leading order $\lambda^2$}

 We calculate the leading coefficient $\Omega_1$.
-This coefficient is somewhat trivial in that it merely determines the energy of a solution to the Klein-Gordon equation.
-Nevertheless the calculation is instructive as the basic idea generalizes to higher order coefficients.
+This coefficient is somewhat trivial because it merely determines the energy of a solution to the Klein-Gordon equation.
+Nevertheless the calculation is useful because it generalizes to higher order coefficients.

 To evaluate $\Omega_1$ we need

 Plugging in to \eq{eff_Omega1} gives

 Multiplying out the delta functions, the terms can be organized into three classes, proportional to the sigmoid evaluated respectively at energies